RodZill4/material-maker/material_maker/doc/user_interface_main_menu.rst

 * the *Export* submenu can be used to export the current Material or painted textures for Godot, Unity or Unreal.
 It will prompt for a file name and generate PNG files for all components of the material.

   Exporting to one of those engines is described in the :ref:`export-section` section.

+  Additionally, *Quick Export* allows for simpler exports which only saves images connected to export nodes in the graph.
+This is useful when a full material isn't required.

 * *Close* closes the current project.